Nodejs vs React: Comparing Learning curve, Performance, Use-case

 There’s a reason 1,408,233 customers use Reactjs for their frontend development.
 Moreover, about 302,311 live websites use React, and additional 1,105,922 sites have used it historically, as per the report from BuiltWith.

-According to Stackoverflow Survey 2019, React was the most loved, wanted, and least dreaded for its users.
+According to Stackoverflow Survey 2020, React was the most wanted web framework for its users.